MicrosoftDocs/learn/learn-pr/azure/publish-reusable-bicep-code-using-azure-pipelines/includes/6-exercise-publish-module-registry.md

    :::image type="content" source="../media/6-registry-portal.png" alt-text="Screenshot of the Azure portal that shows a Bicep module in the container registry.":::

    Notice that there's a single *tag*, which matches the version number of the module that your pipeline published.
 The major version (1) and minor version (2) match the version numbers that you defined in the *metadata.json* file.
-The revision number (3) matches the pipeline's run number.
+The revision number (3) matches the pipeline's build number.

 ## Clean up the resources